-- (A) Definitions.
-As used in this Section, unless the context otherwise requires: CUSTOMER CLASSIFICATIONS Include: - (1) RESIDENTIAL.
-Single-family detached, condominiums served by individual meters, townhouses served by individual meters, duplexes served by individual meters, or mobile homes served by individual meters. - (2) MULTI-FAMILY.
-Any metered/account serving more than one dwelling unit; i.e., duplexes, residences with guest houses, triplexes, four-plexes, apartment complexes, condominiums, town-homes, or mobile homes served by common meters. - (3) COMMERCIAL.
-Retail, offices, hotels, motels, shopping centers, none of which use process water in the conduct of business. - (4) INDUSTRIAL.
-Manufacturing, or process facility which is engaged in producing a product. - (5) INSTITUTIONAL.
-Government buildings, hospitals, schools, and other facilities that provide public and quasi-public services. - (6) WHOLESALE-SPECIAL CONTRACTS.
-Wholesale customers purchase bulk treated water from the Water Authority from one or more points of connection for re-sale and/or distribution within the Wholesaler's service area.
-Special contract customers purchase water from the Water Authority under a negotiated agreement as a result of unique service characteristics. - (B) Water Credit Eligibility and Procedures. - (1) Single-family detached, condominiums, townhouses, duplexes or triplexes served by common or individual meters; mobile homes served by individual meters; but limited to those Customers who own the dwelling in which they reside and qualify under the United States Department of Health and Human Services poverty guidelines. - (2) The Executive Director shall establish procedures regarding certification for water credits and shall periodically make administrative changes to the income guidelines as circumstances require. - (C) Metered Water Service.
+(A) Definitions.
+As used in this Section, unless the context otherwise requires: CUSTOMER CLASSIFICATIONS Include:

+(1) RESIDENTIAL.
+Single-family detached, condominiums served by individual meters, townhouses served by individual meters, duplexes served by individual meters, or mobile homes served by individual meters.

+(2) MULTI-FAMILY.
+Any metered/account serving more than one dwelling unit; i.e., duplexes, residences with guests houses, triplexes, four-plexes, apartment complexes, condominiums, town-homes, or mobile homes served by common meters.

+(3) COMMERCIAL.
+Retail, offices, hotels, motels, shopping centers, none of which use process water in the conduct of business.

+(4) INDUSTRIAL.
+Manufacturing, or process facility which is engaged in producing a product.

+(5) INSTITUTIONAL.
+Government buildings, hospitals, schools, and other facilities that provide public and quasi-public services.

+(B) Water Credit Eligibility and Procedures.

+(1) Single-family detached, condominiums, townhouses, duplexes or triplexes served by common or individual meters; mobile homes served by individual meters; but limited to those Customers who own the dwelling in which they reside and qualify under the United States Department of Health and Human Services poverty guidelines.

+(2) The Executive Director shall establish procedures regarding certification for water credits and shall periodically make administrative changes to the income guidelines as circumstances require.

+(C) Metered Water Service.